uasal/XWCToolkit/lib/INDI/libcommon/README.md

 ## Version History

-2018-05-17: The first addition of this code to the MagAO-X repo was based on the LBTI_INDI svn rep:
+2018-05-17: The first addition of this code to the XWCToolkit repo was based on the LBTI_INDI svn rep:
 ```bash
 Working Copy Root Path: /home/jrmales/Source/LBTI_INDI
 URL: http://lbti.as.arizona.edu/svn/lbti/LBTI_INDI